Illumina/PrimateAI-3D/shet_estimation/README.md

 This software is provided under the terms and conditions of the GNU GENERAL PUBLIC LICENSE Version 3.

-You should have received a copy of the GNU GENERAL PUBLIC LICENSE Version 3 along with this program.
-If not, see https://github.com/illumina/licenses/.
+You should have received a copy of the PolyForm Strict License 1.0.0 license along with this program.
+If not, see  https://polyformproject.org/licenses/strict/1.0.0/

-PrimateAI3D-based s_het estimation source code is provided under the GNU General Public license v3.0 (GPLv3) license.
+PrimateAI3D-based s_het estimation source code is provided under the PolyForm Strict License 1.0.0 license.
 The s_het estimation source code includes several third party packages provided under other open source licenses, please see COPYRIGHT.txt for additional details.

 PrimateAI-3D predicted s_het scores are available with a non-commercial license upon request and other use requires a commercial license from Illumina, Inc.